Tips for International Students, Scholars

 Step 1: Do Some Research on Available Housing

 There are many websites where you can find advertisements (“ads”) for apartments.
-The problem with these websites is that the apartments do not have to pass any inspection before they are listed.
+The problem with most of these websites is that the apartments do not have to pass any inspection before they are listed.
 Therefore, while some of the apartments may be in good condition and in safe neighborhoods, others may be in poor condition and in unsafe neighborhoods.